evankozierok/soundscape2022spring/script.md

 # The King of the Jungle

-> *Scene: Two explorers, Wallace and Evelyn are walking through a jungle.
-It is lightly raining and there is a bit of rain rustling leaves.
+> *Scene: Two explorers, Wallace and Evelyn, are walking through a jungle.
+It is lightly raining.
 Their boots squelch through mud as they walk, and they push away leaves in their path.
-In the background, exotic birds are calling and insects and frogs loudly buzz and croak.*
+In the background, exotic birds are calling and insects buzz and chirp.
+A light drum beat plays under the natural sounds.*

-> *After about 10-15 seconds, the loud background fades a bit as dialogue starts.*
+> *After about 10-15 seconds, the loud background fades a bit as dialogue starts, Wallace speaking at Evelyn's right side.*

-To do: develop character and setting.
-Wallace is knowledgeable and this makes him wary of the jungle and its dangers.
-Evelyn is perfectly competent to travel in the jungle, but has less experience and curiosity.

 EVELYN (speaks with a light, excited voice): I have to say, the biodiversity here is stunning.
 Do you think we'll actually see any dinosaurs?